Dutch-Drone-Racing/RH-Plugin-Overlays/README.md

 # DDR Overlays
 Stream overlays for RotorHazard as a plugin.
+You can use these in OBS or any other streaming software with browser input.
 These are used and made by Dutch Drone Racing but totally free to use.

 > [!IMPORTANT]
 > This plugin is still a work in progress.
 The code should be cleaned and a few more overlays should be added.
 Feel free to help!